declanshanaghy/dollar-game/README.md

 2. **Receive Energy 🌈**: A vertex draws in the collective energy from its neighbors, gaining one dollar per connection while each neighbor loses one dollar.

 3. **Winning State ✨**: Achieve universal harmony by ensuring all vertices have zero or positive dollars.
+When you win, a cosmic starburst animation celebrates your achievement!

+4. **Game States**:
+   - **Won**: When all vertices have zero or positive dollars, the game is won.
+All interactivity is disabled, and a celebratory starburst animation appears.
+   - **Not Winnable**: When the total money is less than the genus, the game cannot be won.
+Interactivity is disabled, and a message is displayed.
+   - **In Progress**: When the game is in progress and winnable, you can interact with vertices to give or receive energy.

 ### Algorithmic Consciousness